dbgroup-nagoya-u/cpp-utility/design_doc/lock.md

 ## `PessimisticLock`

-We implemented three types of locks: a shared lock (`S`), an exclusive lock (`X`), and a shared lock with an intent-exclusive lock (`SIX`).
-The following table summarizes conflicts between these locks.
-The check mark (`x`) indicates that there is no conflict between corresponding locks.
+We have implemented three types of locks: a shared lock (`S`), an exclusive lock (`X`), and a shared-with-intent-exclusive lock (`SIX`).
+The following table summarizes the compatibility between these locks.
+The check mark (`x`) indicates that there is no conflict between the corresponding locks.

 || `S` | `SIX` | `X` |
 |:-:|:-:|:-:|:-:|